The best headphones and earbuds with noise-canceling

 - No improvement in overall audio quality

-The WH-1000XM4 take ANC up a notch and maintain the same great sound, battery life, and comfort from their predecessors.

-Best Runner Up: Bose Noise Canceling Headphones 700
+Runner up: Bose Noise Canceling Headphones 700

-Bose has positioned itself into the conversation amongst the best in the business in this category, which is where the NCH 700 belong.
+Bose has positioned itself into the conversation among the best in the business in this category, where the NCH 700 belongs.
 Taking over from the highly-acclaimed QC35 II, these cans are equal or better in almost every way.
 First, sound quality gets a boost with Bose dialing back sibilance from the treble to make them sound less piercing, without changing anything else about the rest of the sound signature.
-Needless to say, the NCH 700 aren't lacking for sound.
+Needless to say, the NCH 700 aren't lacking in sound.

 It doesn't hurt that the ANC performance is so good, too.
-They don't quite hit Sony's level, but they're a solid alternative that do a solid job of blocking out most persistent noises, like engines, and some mid-range sounds like people talking.
+They don't quite hit Sony's level, but they're a solid alternative that does a solid job of blocking out most persistent noises, like engines, and some mid-range sounds like people talking.
 Higher-pitched sounds are a challenge for any pair of ANC headphones, and that's where the NCH 700 are a bit shaky.
 However, you do get up to 11 steps of ANC, making this one of the most versatile ANC experiences available.

 The NCH 700 are also one of the most comfortable pairs to wear.
 A softer headband and ear cups don't feel too constricting, so you may not even notice how long you're wearing them.
 The trade-off in doing that was Bose had to actually make these headphones bigger than the QC35 II.
 They also don't fold, which may be an issue when traveling or commuting, taking up more space in your bag.

-At up to 20 hours per charge, battery life is above-average.
+At up to 20 hours per charge, battery life is above average.
 A quick 15-minute fast charge through USB-C will deliver up to two hours of playback, ensuring you can listen to some tunes in a pinch.

 Pros: